-

 Decide on a Budget

-Erecting a new metal building can be costly, but the final costs can be reduced with careful planning.
-You will need to factor in the cost of the package, additional accessories (doors, windows, etc.), the foundation, permit fees, construction, insulation (if required), and interior finishing.
-Taking the time to budget for all of these components upfront will help you ensure that any unexpected costs do not blindside you along the way.
+Erecting a new structure can be costly, but the final costs can be reduced with careful planning.
+You will need to factor in the cost of the building kit package, additional accessories (doors, windows, etc.), the foundation, permit fees, construction, insulation (if required), and interior finishing.
+Taking the time to budget for all of these components upfront will help ensure that any unexpected costs do not blindside you.

 - Basic structure with no interior finishing - $20-$50 per sq ft.